A Model Predictive Capture Point Control Framework for Robust Humanoid Balancing via Ankle, Hip, and Stepping Strategies: Results of Simulations and Experiments

-To validate the robustness of the proposed method against disturbances caused by uneven terrain, a real robot experiment was conducted where the robot walked over objects placed on the ground.
+To validate the robustness of the proposed method in uneven terrain, a real robot experiment was conducted.
 In a scenario similar to the simulation in Section \ref{Section/Results/Simulation/uneven}, three objects, each with a length of 15 cm and width of 20 cm, were placed in front of the robot.
 The distance between the first and second objects was 25 cm, and the distance between the second and third objects was 40 cm.
-The objects were placed alternately on the left and right sides of the robot's center.
-The thickness of the objects ranged from 1.5 cm to 2.5 cm in increments of 0.5 cm, similar to the scenario in Section \ref{Section/Results/Simulation/uneven}.
-The robot walked a distance of 1.3 m with a step length of 0.1 m, and the walking duration consisted of 0.6 s of SSP and 0.3 s of DSP.
-In the second row of Fig. \ref{figure/Experiment_2_Snapshot_Graph}, the left y-axis represents the displacements of variables associated with the ZMP.
-In contrast, the right y-axis, denoted by the purple color, displays the CP error, $\bm{\xi}_{err}$, and footstep adjustment, $\Delta \mathbf{f}_{1}$.
+The objects were placed alternately on the left and right sides of the robot's center. {The thickness of the objects ranged from 2.0 cm to 3.0 cm in increments of 0.5 cm.} The robot walked a distance of 1.3 m with a step length of 0.1 m, and the walking duration consisted of 0.6 s of SSP and 0.3 s of DSP.

 Fig. \ref{figure/Experiment_2_Snapshot_Graph} presents experimental snapshots and the corresponding output data.
-The snapshots provide a reaction of the robot to each object before and after stepping on it.
-While the first object was overcome by ZMP control, both the second and third objects were overcome through a combination of stepping control and CAM control in addition to ZMP control.
-Note that the robot does not step on each object just once, but rather repeatedly steps on them at various positions and angles, leading to continuous exposure to diverse external disturbances.
+The snapshots provide a reaction of the robot to each object before and after stepping on it. {The first object was primarily overcome using ZMP control, while the second and third objects were addressed through a combination of stepping and CAM control in addition to ZMP control.}

-Based on the data presented in the graph, the balancing process can be explained.
-During forward walking, the robot repeatedly steps on objects of heights 1.5 cm and 2.0 cm from the start of the 5th DSP at approximately 6.3 s to the end of the 9th DSP at 10.2 s.
-Throughout this period, the desired ZMP (red line) in the x-direction, $z^{des}_{x}$, was generated from approximately 7.1 s to 9 s, up to the ZMP constraint.
-At around 8 s, a negative x-direction footstep adjustment (blue line), $\Delta f_{x,1}$, of 5.3 cm was generated.
-Additionally, a small centroidal moment (yellow line), $\tau_{y}^{des}$, of -0.4 Nm, was created at approximately 7.5 s.
-In the y-direction, the desired ZMP, $z^{des}_{y}$, was generated up to the constraint from approximately 6.9 to 7.8 s, and a small footstep adjustment, $\Delta f_{y,1}$, of 2.4 cm was generated at approximately 7 s.